zaebalsya1/py-knights-fighting/checklist.md

 knightsPreparation = "we are preparing"
 ```

+5. Separate your code into different modules and/or packages.
+It is a good idea when you are working with a big project.

 ## Clean Code

 Add comments, prints, and functions to check your solution when you write your code.